n3wt0n/AzurePipelinesDecoratorSamples/README.md

 ## About this repo structure

-There are 2 types of Decorators in this repo:
+There are 2 types of Basic Decorators in this repo:

 - __Build__: The Decorators in this folder work with ___both___ the Classic Build pipelines and the Multistage (_YAML_) pipelines.
 - __Release__: The Decorators in this folder work ___only___ with the Classic Release pipelines.

-In each folder, there are thre other folders:
+In each of the previous folder, there are three other folders:
 - __Pre__: this decorators run ___before___ any other task in the pipeline
 - __Post__: this decorators run ___after___ any other task in the pipeline
 - __PrePost__: this decorators run ___both before and after___ any other task in the pipeline

+The __Advanced__ folder instead contains some different examples of slightly more advanced decorators, with specific implementations.

 ## Getting Started